Ogundele-Abimbolu/LITA-Capstone-Project/README.md

         * Average Sales per Product: Provides a benchmark for product performance.
         * Total Revenue by Region: To see which regions contributed most to revenue.
 * ### Additional Reports:
-     * Analyzed top-selling products using filtering options in the pivot tables.
+     * Analysed top-selling products using filtering options in the pivot tables.

 # SQL Analysis